Dola Dasgupta – Can Our Kids Be Educated Without Going To School

-Learning without Formal Schooling
+Learning without formal Schooling

-Expert session Question & Answers
+Expert session Questions and Answers

 First of all this is not a concept, it is a way of life, a way to change a lifestyle that is centered around the concept that the education of your children should be outsourced.

 The concept of school came about after the industrial revolution, where large number of adults were needed in factories, and children needed to be in a place supervised by other adults.
 And eventually at the end of school years join the work force needed for factories.
-Yes, if you take 10th and 12th exams through NIOS or IGCSE, college will give admissions.
+Yes, if you take 10th and 12th & exams through NIOS or IGCSE, college will give admissions.

-Plenty is available if you research online.
+Plenty is available if you research online

 If one were to homeschool, then one can start with basic reading writing math.
 Then follow NCERT syllabus, and sign up for NIOS or IGCSE which is Cambridge school curriculum.
 Initially just focus on reading and writing math, then as the child is older follow NCERT and take NIOS exams.
 The NIOS website has a list of subjects to choose from